Skrazzo/leta-log/README.md

 docker compose up -d --build
 ```

-# Log in credentials for testing
+# Accessing test app

-After seeding the database, or running `docker compose up -d --build` you can log into test account with these credentials:
+After seeding the database, or running `docker compose up -d --build` you can log into test account at `localhost:8000` with these credentials:

 - E-mail: `test@example.com`
 - Password: `labdien123`